ietf-wg-cellar/ebml-specification/specification.markdown

 within that Parent Element **MUST** be identical both in storage and semantics.
 Identically Recurring Elements are permitted to be stored multiple times within the same Parent Element in order to increase data resilience and optimize the use of EBML in transmission.
-For instance a pertinent Top-Level Element could be periodically resent within a data stream so that an EBML Reader which starts reading the stream from the middle could better interpret the contents.
+For instance, a pertinent Top-Level Element could be periodically resent within a data stream so that an EBML Reader which starts reading the stream from the middle could better interpret the contents.
 Identically Recurring Elements